Ebola is one of the world’s most deadly diseases.

 Ebola is so infectious that patients need to be treated in isolation by staff wearing protective clothing.

 Over two years, the outbreak claimed 11,315 lives in the region mostly in Sierra Leone, Guinea and Liberia.
-The West Africa Ebola outbreak has finally been declared over.
-The World Health Organisation has warned that there may be more flare-ups.
+The West Africa Ebola outbreak was finally declared over in January 2016.

 The vast majority of these infections were found to have occurred in the community.